- Urban Planner

 What is the role of Urban Planner?

-Besides planning the infrastructure of the city, there is a lot that an urban planner does.
-They meet with developers, public officials, and the people of the city regarding development plans and land use.
+Besides planning the infrastructure of the city, there is a lot involved in an urban planning jobs.
+Urban Planners meet with developers, public officials, and the people of the city regarding development plans and land use.
 They collect and examine economic and environmental studies, censuses, and market research data.
-They perform field investigations to analyze factors affecting the land use and view site plans given by developers and assess the proposals and identify changes required.
+An Urban Planning career requires performing field investigations to analyze factors affecting the land use and view site plans given by developers and assess the proposals and identify changes required.
 It’s up to them whether they deny or accept the proposal, projects are sent to planning officials and planning commissions, once approved.

 An urban planner designs the infrastructure of towns and cities.
 He or she is primarily focused on building healthy lifestyles and developing a better quality of life.
 He or she regenerates socially deprived areas and provides affordable housing facilities.
 An urban planner conducts socio-economic impact assessment and demographic studies for designing and developing a sustainable infrastructure.
 He or she prepares reports based on environmental impact assessment, site assessment and demographic studies.